How To Prepare Yourself For Test Case Writing [Productivity Tips]

 test case writing

-Next, they need to understand the quality metrics involved in the project, which is used as a tool for evaluating the tester’s performance in various phases of the testing life cycle.
+Then, they need to understand the quality metrics involved in the project, which is used as a tool for evaluating the tester’s performance in various phases of the testing life cycle.
 This will be treated as “Outputs” for a tester after completing test case writing.

-Finally, the tester needs to know how the bug is reported, issues are escalated and how the test reports are prepared in align to the standard procedure and can be understandable by the stakeholders of the project.
+Finally, the tester needs to know how the bug is reported, issues are escalated and how the test reports are prepared to align to the standard procedure and can be understandable by the stakeholders of the project.

-Prepare For Test Case Writing
+Prepare for Test Case Writing

 3) Positive and negative test cases are part of writing test cases, but the testers should have a semi-positive mindset to break the application under test through finding bugs.
 This is not a negative mindset, rather avoiding the situation of identifying a bug by someone after release or avoiding the situation where the system will be broken by some users of the system.